jlodenius/neocortex/README.md

 ### Force ownership

-When creating a shared memory segment with a specific key, you can use the `.force_ownership()` method on the builder.
-This will attempt to create a new shared memory segment as usual.
-However, if the key already exists, instead of returning an error, it attaches to the existing segment.
-It behaves as if the segment was newly created (i.e. owned), ensuring that the shared memory is cleaned up when the instance is dropped.
+Call `.force_ownership()` on the builder after specifying a key *(does not work with random key)*.
+This will either create a new segment or attach to an existing one if the key already exists.
+No matter what, this ensures that the shared memory is cleaned up when the instance is dropped by setting ownership to true.
+Use this with caution as it might drop memory that is being used by other parts of your application if used incorrectly.